rust-bakery/nom/doc/error_management.md

 parsed value, or an `Err(nom::Err<E>)` with `E` the error type.
 `nom::Err<E>` is an enum because combinators can have different behaviours depending on the value.
 The `Err<E>` enum expresses 3 conditions for a parser error:
 - `Incomplete` indicates that a parser did not have enough data to decide.
 This can be returned by parsers found in `streaming` submodules to indicate that we should buffer more data from a file or socket.
-Parsers in the `complete` submodules assume that they have the entire input data, so if it was not sufficient, they will instead return a `Err::Error`
+Parsers in the `complete` submodules assume that they have the entire input data, so if it was not sufficient, they will instead return a `Err::Error`.
+When a parser returns `Incomplete`, we should accumulate more data in the buffer (example: reading from a socket) and call the parser again
 - `Error` is a normal parser error.
 If a child parser of the `alt` combinator returns `Error`, it will try another child parser
 - `Failure` is an error from which we cannot recover: The `alt` combinator will not try other branches if a child parser returns `Failure`.
 If we know we were in the right branch (example: we found a correct prefix character but input after that was wrong), we can transform a `Err::Error` into a `Err::Failure` with the `cut()` combinator